shishiawase/drrr-bot/README.md

     drrr = Bot('name', 'icon', 'device') # We determine the main parameters of the bot.
                                          # If you simply call Bot (), the default parameters
                                          # will be set: ('***', 'setton', 'Bot')
-                                         # Existing icons and devices can be viewed in "other"
+                                         # Existing icons and devices can be viewed in "OTHER"

     # And an example of use: